GoncaloMartins-exe/GoncaloMartins-exe/README.md

-# Hi there! 👋 I'm a Computer Engineering student passionate about technology and gaming!
+# Hi there! 👋  I'm Gonçalo Martins, a Computer Engineering student passionate about technology!

 🎓 **Currently studying:** 2nd year Computer Engineering at FEUP (Faculty of Engineering, University of Porto)